sitegeist/Sitegeist.Taxonomy/README.md

 - `Sitegeist.Taxonomy:Root` - The root node at the path `/<Sitegeist.Taxonomy:Root>`, allows only vocabulary nodes as children
 - `Sitegeist.Taxonomy:Vocabulary` - The root of a hierarchy of meaning, allows only taxonomies nodes as children
 - `Sitegeist.Taxonomy:Taxonomy` - An item in the hierarchy that represents a specific meaning allows only taxonomy nodes as children

-If you have to enforce the existence of a specific vocabulary or taxonomy, you can define them as children of the taxonomy root.

 ```YAML
     Sitegeist.Taxonomy:Root: